 An Allegory:

 Tucker and Ben have been neighbors for decades.
 They have always been friendly.
-They often lend and borrow each others tools.
-Their families have been known to get together for backyard barbecues, holidays, birthdays, weddings.
+They often lend and borrow each others tools and help each other out.
+Their families have been known to get together for backyard barbecues, holidays, and birthdays.
 They don't agree on everything, though.
 One disagreement is how they worship.
 Another is how they recreate.
 Tucker likes hunting and killing animals for food and displaying on his wall.
-Ben leans vegetarian, only eating meat occasionally.
+Ben plays tennis and violin.
 But none of those things have ever gotten in the way of their neighborly relationship.

 One day in October, as Tucker is tying fishing lures on his back deck, a horrific scene unfolds.
 He witnesses a person he knows named Mohammed, who lives on the other side of town, murder Ben's wife and two of his three children.

-First he watches as Mohammed ties Ben to a tree, rapes his wife, pours gasoline on her, and sets her ablaze as Ben struggles helplessly.
-Next he watches as Mohammed executes Ben's two oldest children by shooting them in the head.
-Finally he watches as Mohammed grabs the youngest child, ties her up, throws her in the back of his pick-up, and speeds off.
+First he watches as Mohammed ties Ben to a tree, rapes his wife, pours gasoline on her, and sets her ablaze while Ben struggles helplessly.
+Next he watches as Mohammed executes Ben's two oldest children, shooting them in the head.
+Finally he watches as Mohammed grabs the youngest child, ties her up, throws her in the back of his truck and speeds off.

-Eventually, he sees that somehow Ben has freed himself by chewing through the ropes binding him, and watches as Ben runs towards him.
+Eventually, Tucker sees that somehow Ben has freed himself by chewing through his ropes, and watches as he runs towards him.

 "Help!
 Help!
-Help!" cries Ben as he races to Tucker who remains on his deck tying fishing lures.
+Help!" cries Ben as he reaches Tucker, who remains on his deck tying fishing lures.

-"Mohammed has killed my wife and two of my children, and now he has kidnapped my youngest!
+"Mohammed killed my wife and two oldest children, and now he has kidnapped my youngest!
 Please help!"

-Tucker greets him on the deck offering his condolences and expressing sincere sympathy at what he just witnessed.
-"Of course, Ben, what can I do to help!" he says.
+Tucker greets him offering his condolences and expressing dismay at what he just witnessed.
+"Of course, Ben, what can I do?" he says.

-"Mohammed slashed my tires so I have no way to chase him and rescue my daughter.
-Can I borrow your pick-up truck?" asks Ben.
+"Mohammed slashed my tires!
+Can I borrow your truck?" asks Ben.

 "Look Ben, I've got a lot on my plate, I can't just get involved in every neighborhood dispute.
-It's "Tucker First" around here, and that truck is really important to me."
+It's "Tucker First" around here."

-"Well, what about that bike over there?' asks Ben.
-"Can I borrow that?" pointing to an old BMX style kids bike rusting in the yard.
+"Well, what about that bike?' asks Ben.
+"Can I borrow that?" pointing to an old BMX bike rusting in the yard.

 "Sure, go ahead.
 Have at it, and good luck." says Tucker.

-As Ben awkwardly pedals the small bike down the drive, Tucker reaches for his phone.
+As Ben awkwardly pedals down the driveway, Tucker reaches for his phone.

 "Hello, police?
 I'd like to report...a stolen bike."